sanand0/tools-in-data-science-public/2025-05/README.md

-# Tools in Data Science - Sep 2025
+# Tools in Data Science - May 2025

 [Tools in Data Science](https://study.iitm.ac.in/ds/course_pages/BSSE2002.html) is a practical diploma level data science course at IIT Madras that teaches popular tools for sourcing data, transforming it, analyzing it, communicating these as visual stories, and deploying them in production.